-Vesting periods and holding periods
+6.3.5 Vesting periods and holding periods

 The instruments will be subject to a three-year vesting period.
 SARs will have an exercise period of two years post vesting.
-Vested shares and exercised SARs could be made subject to a two-year holding period post vesting.
-During the holding period, participants will not be allowed to trade the shares but will not lose the shares should they leave employment.
+At the discretion of the Remco, a holding period could apply to any vested shares or exercised SARs.
+During the holding period, participants will not be allowed to trade the shares but will not lose the shares should they leave the employment of the Company.

-Termination of employment
+6.3.6 Termination of employment